Andrean High School

-Andrean High School is a co-educational, college preparatory secondary school in Merrillville, Indiana.
+Andrean High School is a Catholic co-educational, college preparatory secondary school in Merrillville, Indiana.
 It is located in the Diocese of Gary.

+History

-The school was founded in 1959, and named for St. Andrew, the patron saint of the first bishop of the diocese of the Roman Catholic Diocese of Gary, Andrew Grutka.
+Andrean High School first opened its doors to 337 students on September 14, 1959, and is named for St. Andrew, the patron saint of the first bishop of the diocese of the Diocese of Gary, Andrew Grutka.
+Bishop Leo Aloysius Pursley from the Diocese of Fort Wayne and Grutka from the newly formed Diocese of Gary were instrumental in its creation.

+At the time of its opening, the school was centrally located Catholic high school between Bishop Noll Institute in Hammond, Indiana, and Marquette Catholic High School in Michigan City.
 Through most of its history, Andrean has been staffed in part by members of the Basilian Fathers and the Sisters of Saints Cyril and Methodius.
 The school colors are red and gold in honor of the martyrdom and subsequent glory of St. Andrew.
 The school motto is "Magister Meus Christus," or "Christ is My Teacher."

-History

-Andrean High School first opened its doors to 337 students on September 14, 1959, creating a centrally located Catholic High School between Bishop Noll Institute in Hammond, IN and Marquette Catholic High School in Michigan City, IN.
-Bishop Leo Aloysius Pursley from the Diocese of Fort Wayne and Bishop Andrew Gregory Grutka from the newly formed Diocese of Gary were instrumental in its creation.